P4z/aa-guard/README.md

 - IP lookups reject private and reserved ranges (`private_ip` error); no internal addresses are queried.
 - Invalid IPv4 addresses are rejected early and counted in the `invalid_ips` metric.
 - Deduplication is keyed on `playerId|ruleName` to prevent repeated enforcement.
-- No external package managers or dependencies are required—PHP standard library only.
+- No external package managers or dependencies are required, PHP standard library only.
 - **Retry mechanism:** Triggered by lookup failures or rate limits.
 Configured delays (`retry.delaysMs`) apply to lookup retries; rate limiting respects ipinfo.io's backoff signals instead.
 - **Value sanitisation:** Template values like `{{player_id}}` are sanitised (alphanumeric, spaces, slashes, dashes, dots, underscores, @); `{{msg}}` in quoted contexts uses proper shell escaping (`\"` and `\\`).
 - **Admin-targeted actions:** Templates containing `{{admin}}` are emitted once per administrator; useful for debug logs, metrics, and personalised notifications.